"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

 "Imagine that you have the goal of making an important decision, of choosing or pronouncing judgment on the basis of relevant facts, and that you should do all this in your own sequence only with your consciousness, without the interplay of consciousness and brain.

-Or take the language, it will automatically expire.
+Or let's take the language, it runs automatically.
 One has learned how to speak, articulate and so on.
 An experienced speaker, of course, does not focus on the individual points of the language, but the focus is on the topic at stake.

 The speaking, the gestures, the facial expressions that one makes, all this has been learned in the course of life and is, if one speaks, expressed.
-Since the consciousness has nothing to do with it, unless one behaves wrong, makes mistakes that are cognitively recognized by the brain, then it is usually immediately active and provides appropriate information to the brain.
-This then tries to bring about a correction or behavioural change.
+Consciousness has nothing to do with it, unless you behave wrong, make mistakes, then it usually becomes active immediately and delivers appropriate information to the brain.
+This then attempts to bring about a correction or change in behaviour.